-A winning company culture is a hot topic at the moment and for a reason.
+A winning company culture is a hot topic at the moment and for good reason.
 It has finally been understood that it's extremely important for people to be and work in a company that has a good culture.
 When the employees are feeling well, the company is able to perform and succeed.
-There are many studies that prove the positive impact of a good company culture for the business.
-Our company ZEF was just chosen as the best place to work at in Finland 2016 (greatplacetowork.fi) so we decided to list the 17 most important tips to take into consideration when building a winning company culture.
+There are many studies that prove the positive impact of good company culture on business.
+Our company ZEF was just chosen as the best place to work in Finland 2016 (greatplacetowork.fi) so we decided to list the 17 most important tips to take into consideration when building a winning company culture.

 1. Have a common dream